openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-enterprise-deviceSettings.md

   abilityName: 'EntryAbility',
 };
 var certFileArray: Uint8Array;
+// The variable context needs to be initialized in MainAbility's onCreate callback function
 // test.cer needs to be placed in the rawfile directory await globalThis.context.resourceManager.getRawFileContent("test.cer") .then(value => {